 By keeping a running total of all of the birds I’ve seen and a collection of bird photos that I’ve taken it has turned the activity of bird watching into game for me. eBird keeps a “Life List” of all of the birds you’ve seen and submitted, as well as dividing it up into monthly and yearly lists.
 I am able to collaborate on lists with friends, they can add birds I may have missed reporting.
 The website offers mapping features that show you popular birding spots anywhere in the world, as well as recent rare bird sightings and you can watch see where in the world reports are being submitted in real-time.

-Technology has made recording and submitting eBird reports even easier with the use of iOS and Android eBird apps.
-I use BirdLog (the app recommended by Cornell) to count and submit my reports.
-The app pulls your current location and estimates your time spent birding.
-It has a quick interface to record birds and notes, and at the end of your trip you can easily publish your sightings.
+Technology has made recording and submitting eBird reports even easier with the use of iOS and Android eBird app.
+The app enables you to count birds you see in the field and even track your trip and plot it out on a map.
+It has a quick interface to record birds and notes and, at the end of your trip, you can easily publish your sightings.

 Since I began birding in June I’ve seen 121 species of birds.
 Let’s see if I can double that number by the end of 2014.